germanfica/angular-platzi-store/README.md

 ng serve
 ```

-But you might want to update the npm modules:
+But you might want to update the node modules:
 ```bash
 npm update
 ng serve